 Using a value-driven decision method allows you to align your procurement strategy with your overarching business objectives, a vital step in meeting your targets.

 Here’s the information you need on some inventory management basics and the various purchasing models that, when chosen correctly, enable you to get there.

 To provide you with some foundational knowledge, below we have listed some quick explanations of the terminology behind the various inventory management techniques and methods that you should get to know (i you haven’t already).

-JIT is the Lean's world "just right," aiming to get deliveries in the last possible moment without risking an outage.
+JIT is the Lean's world "just right," aiming to get deliveries at the last possible moment without risking an outage.
 You would achieve JIT by using tools such as reorder point/ reorder quantity or Kanban.

 Just as it sounds, safety stock is an additional quantity of an item you keep "just in case."
-It's your buffer, safeguarding you from running out due to the unforeseen such as late delivery, inaccurate inventory levels, or increased usage.
-It should be calculated separately for every item as each product may have varying usage volumes and supplier lead times.
+It's your buffer, safeguarding you from running out due to the unforeseen, such as late delivery, inaccurate inventory levels, or increased usage.
+It should be calculated separately for every item, as each product may have varying usage volumes and supplier lead times.